 Actor Stories: How John Krasinski Almost Gave Up on Acting

-Krasinski, best known for playing Jim Halpret on the classic NBC television comedy series, The Office, is now a successful actor, on television and in film.
+John Krasinski, best known for playing Jim Halpret on the classic NBC television comedy series, The Office, is now a successful actor, both on television and in film.
 He has also become an acclaimed film director, following the success of A Quiet Place (2018).

-But, once upon a time, John Kraskinski was just a wanna-be actor, a recent grad of the National Theater Institute in Connecticut.
+But, once upon a time, he was just a wanna-be actor, a recent grad of the National Theater Institute in Connecticut.
 Like all actors, John went through the ups-and-downs of the business and became so fed up with the plentiful “downs” and scarce “ups” that he nearly gave up – three weeks before his breakthrough!

 “As soon as the car left the driveway of the (acting) school, I said, ‘I’m moving to New York and I’m going to be an actor,” John told his mother.

 “My mom paused for probably half-a-second and she said, ‘Great!
 Go do it!”